esphome/esphome-docs/components/lvgl/index.rst

     - **long_press_time** (*Optional*, :ref:`Time <config-time>`): For the touchscreen, delay after which the ``on_long_pressed`` :ref:`interaction trigger <lvgl-automation-triggers>` will be called.
 Defaults to ``400ms``.
     - **long_press_repeat_time** (*Optional*, :ref:`Time <config-time>`): For the touchscreen, repeated interval after ``long_press_time``, when ``on_long_pressed_repeat`` :ref:`interaction trigger <lvgl-automation-triggers>` will be called.
 Defaults to ``100ms``.
 - **encoders** (*Optional*, list): A list of rotary encoders interacting with the LVGL widgets on the display.
     - **group** (*Optional*, string): A name for a group of widgets which will interact with the the input device.
-See the :ref:`common properties <lvgl-widgets>` of the widgets for more information on groups.
+See the :doc:`common properties </components/lvgl/widgets>` of the widgets for more information on groups.
     - **enter_button** (**Required**, :ref:`config-id`): The ID of a :doc:`Binary Sensor </components/binary_sensor/index>`, to be used as ``ENTER`` key.
     - **sensor** (*Optional*, :ref:`config-id`): The ID of a :doc:`/components/sensor/rotary_encoder`; or a list with buttons for left/right interaction with the widgets:
         - **left_button** (*Optional*, :ref:`config-id`): The ID of a :doc:`Binary Sensor </components/binary_sensor/index>`, to be used as ``LEFT`` key.